Somatic Yoga & Therapy Norwich

 Understand more about a somatic approach to yoga & therapy.

-SOMA meaning the living body; somatic practices teach you how to become more attuned to the felt experience within your body, in relationship to your emotional & mental well-being, and external circumstances.
+SOMA meaning the living body; somatic practices teach you how to become more attuned to the felt experience within your body and in relationship to your mental, emotional well-being, and external circumstances.

 The term “somatic” in relationship to yoga or therapy refers to an approach that emphasises the internal experience of the body and invites you to attune to physical sensations in relation to movement, emotions & energy.